 4. Apply Beard Oil or Beard Balm

-Even if you keep your beard short, you can still apply a dab of beard oil and brush over it to ensure the oil gets absorbed into your follicles and skin.
+Even if you keep your beard short, you can still apply a dab of beard balm and brush it through ensure it gets absorbed into your hair and skin.

 If keeping the length, you don’t have to do much else.
 Your beard hair will still be wavy, but with a bit of moisture, it won’t be as frizzy or hard to maintain.
 This is especially true if you want to style a ducktail beard.